quintel/documentation/docs/api/custom-curves.md

 ### Curve types

 The curve type is part of the API response which describes the way the uploaded curve will be processed prior to use in a scenario.

-* `generic` – Uploaded curves of this type will be validated to ensure that the curve contains 8,760 numeric values, but no other processing is performed and these curves are stored as provided.
+Read more about the different curve types in the documentation about [modifiable curves](/main/curves/#modifying-profiles).
+A brief description is provided here:

 * `price` – Donates that the curve is a price curve.
 The provided file should contain 8,760 numeric values representing euros and cents, without any currency formatting.
 You may also provide an exported price curve from the Energy Transition Model (a comma-separated file with a "price" column).
 Each hourly value is rounded to the nearest cent.
 * `profile` – The curve is a load profile and should contain 8,760 numeric values.
 The values themselves are not important as the curve will be normalized by the model to represent the shape of demand.
+* `capacity_profile` - The curve represents the fraction of peak capacity deployed for each hour and should contain 8,760 numeric values.
+* `availability` - Represents the availability for which a value between 0 and 1 should be provided for each hour.
+The file should contain 8,760 numeric values.
 * `temperature` – These curves describe 8,760 hourly temperature values in °C. No formatting should be present in uploaded files.

 ## Get all custom curves